 - chives (sliced) garnish

-If you are making the bacon, preheat oven at 425 degrees and cook bacon in the oven for 14-18 minutes.
+- If you are making the bacon, preheat oven at 425°F and cook bacon in the oven for 14-18 minutes.
 Check at the 14 minute mark to see if you need to cook bacon further.
 When bacon is done, chop bacon into bacon bits.
+Optional: save some bacon bits as garnish for later.
+Alternatively, use crumbled bacon bits instead of cooking bacon as a shortcut.